Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty

 \section{Conclusion}

-In this paper, we introduced a framework to address two main challenges in human-robot co-transportation without direct communication: the uncertainty of human preference parameters, and the need to balance adaptation strategies that benefit both humans and robots.
-We derived a model that captures the probability distribution of human choices rather than relying on fixed parameters.
-We then integrated a time-varying stubbornness measure to analyze the mode transition among human-robot coordination.
-Following these, we proposed a pose optimization strategy for the robot's low-level control to mitigate choice uncertainties when the human is leading.
-We validated our framework through experiments with human participants, one to gather preference data and another to capture the stubbornness parameter.
-Then, we further demonstrated how the integrated mode transition model and pose optimization technique enhanced overall task efficiency and safety.
-Future work will include additional human factors (e.g. fatigue, stress) and extend to multi-human multi-robot co-transportation scenarios.
+In this paper, we introduced a hypothesis-driven framework to address two main challenges in human-robot co-transportation without direct communication: the uncertainty of human preference parameters and the need to balance adaptation strategies that benefit both humans and robots.
+We derived a model that captures the probability distribution of human choices rather than relying on fixed human preference parameters.
+We then integrated a time-varying stubbornness measure to analyze the mode transition from robot-leading to human-leading mode.
+Following these, we proposed a pose optimization strategy that selects redundant joint configurations to reduce low-level control costs under human intent uncertainty when the human is leading.
+We validated our framework through studies with human participants.
+We used human feedback to fit and validate the probability distribution model and to estimate the time-varying stubbornness sensitivity parameter used in the mode transition.
+Then, we used simulations to demonstrate reduced objective cost with the mode transition mechanism and reduced control cost with pose optimization under human intent uncertainty.
+These results support our hypotheses \textbf{H1}, \textbf{H2}, and \textbf{H3}.
+A limitation of our approach is that we use static images and videos to collect human feedback.
+This does not capture the full physical interaction of co-transportation.
+Future work will include physical human-robot co-transportation studies, additional human factors (e.g., fatigue, stress), and extend to multi-human multi-robot co-transportation scenarios.